Báb's trial in Tabriz: Polemics and apologetics

-According to Amanat, Document B is "part and parcen of all anti-Bábi-Baháʼí polemics and an effective weapon in the growing arsenal of fictitious documentation."
+According to Amanat, Document B is "part and parcel of all anti-Bábi-Baháʼí polemics and an effective weapon in the growing arsenal of fictitious documentation."
 MacEoin disagrees that the fact is relevant to the authenticity.

 A lengthy Baháʼí work titled Bayán al-haqáʻyíq is devoted to refutation of the authenticity of Document B.

 Bábi sources maintain that the Báb practiced taqiyya in 1845 to keep himself safe and despite his "confession," esoterically remained faithful to his ideas.
 In fact, he did not deny that he was the Qāʾim himself.

 Early Bábi/Baháʼí sources vary from others in narrating the events of the 1848 trial.
 The Apologia contends that during the trial, the Báb displayed unwavering confidence and effectively outsmarted the clerical interrogators.
 These sources dispute the notion that the Báb received a formal education and emphasize the divine source of his knowledge.
 Regardless of the perspective towards the Báb, all reports suggest that the clergy focused on highlighting two aspects: the Báb's perceived limited knowledge and his purported inability to perform miracles.
 According to Mangol Bayat, historical accounts suggest that both the accusations and the assertion that the Bab performed poorly in the tests were well-founded.

 Commenting on reports of Báb's recantation in Shiraz, Hamid Algar states that although the accuracy of such accounts may be debated, the lack of Bábí sources describing the events suggests that the Báb was likely worsted by the ulama in debate.
-On the other hand Amanat and MacEoin believe questions posed to the Báb by the clerics in Tabriz were largely inquisitorial and unfair, focusing on demands for miracles and linguistic traps intended to discredit him rather than to sincerely examine his claims.
+On the other hand, Amanat and MacEoin believe questions posed to the Báb by the clerics in Tabriz were largely inquisitorial and unfair, focusing on demands for miracles and linguistic traps intended to discredit him rather than to sincerely examine his claims.